caltechlibrary/dataset/how-to/working-with-gsheets.md

 Click the blue button labeled `Enable the Google Sheets API`

-Make up a project name (it doesn't matter).
+Make up a project name (e.g. zbs-cast-list).

 Click the blue button labeled `Download Client Configuration`

-Currently, you need to copy and rename this file to `/etc/client_secret.json`
+Currently, you need to move the file from your downloads folder to your current working directory (e.g. on my Mac I did `mv ~/Downloads/credentials.json ./`

 ### Authorizing dataset access

-Once your "client_secret.json" file is generated and downloaded to your working directory you need to trigger authorization for _dataset_.
+Once your "credentials.json" file is generated and downloaded to your working directory you need to trigger authorization for _dataset_.
 To do so we type in for importing our spreadsheet into our local collection.
 The first time we do this a link (URL) will be displayed.
 Copy that link into your web browser.
 You will goto a page that allows you to "authorize" the application.
 Follow the instructions.

-    NOTE: The "client_secret.json" file and OAuth authorization is required for data to access your Google Sheet.
-The OAuth authorization process uses the "client_secret.json" file to get a token to use on subsequent access by _dataset_.
+    NOTE: The "credentials.json" file and OAuth authorization is required for data to access your Google Sheet.
+The OAuth authorization process uses the "credentials.json" file to get a token to use on subsequent access by _dataset_.
 This OAuth token is usually stored in your `$HOME/.credentials` directory as sheets.googleapis.com-dataset.json.
     If this file doesn't exist then the first time you run the _dataset_ command with a GSheet option